techthinking-io/flowbdd/examples/README.md

 ### README

-The idea is to demonstrate how smart-bdd works.
+The idea is to demonstrate how Flow BDD works.

 First use-case could be a bookstore.